 - Incremental sales by campaign

-To get deeper into CEO dashboards solutions that these examples above were created with, we will take a deeper look into the features that a CEO dashboard software should possess in order to generate business value for every chief executive officer, no matter the industry or size of a company.
+To dig deeper into the CEO dashboards solutions that the examples above were created with, we will take a look at the main features a CEO dashboard software should include in order to generate value for companies of all sizes and industries.